 Within each program, you will find course listings in this format: ANT020C151Y.

 The 3 initial letters refer to the program.
-The 3 numbers that follow indicate the credits that the course is worth: 010 is 10 UK credits (3 U.S.); 020 is 20 UK credits (6 U.S.).
+The 3 numbers that follow indicate the credits that the course is worth: 010 is 10 UK credits (3 U.S.); 020 is 20 UK credits (4 or 5 U.S.).
 The next letter refers to the year of study: C = year 1, N = year 2, X = year 3.

 The following 3 numbers are the actual course number.
 The last letter is the course code: “A” courses are only offered during the autumn semester and “S” only during the spring semester.
 “Y” courses are yearlong and are available only to students attending for the full academic year.*

 *Please note that some yearlong modules have been split in credit to allow autumn- or spring-only attendees to enroll for half with appropriate assessment and credit.
 Preapproval is required.
-We strongly recommend that you select “A” modules when attending in autumn and “S” modules when attendance in the spring.
+Please select “A” modules when attending in autumn and “S” modules when attendance in the spring.

 You will be informed by University of Roehampton which classes you are registered for 1-2 weeks prior to arrival for the semester.